What is Sexual Harassment under Michigan Law?

 How does Michigan Law Prohibit Sexual Harassment?

-Additionally, federal and Michigan laws create specific agencies which are responsible for handling sexual harassment cases.
+Furthermore, federal and Michigan laws create specific agencies which are responsible for handling sexual harassment cases.
 The agencies are given authority to investigate workplaces in Ann Arbor to determine if the incidents alleged in the complaints they receive are true.
-Employers are also prohibited under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.
+Employers are also barred under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.

 How can a Michigan attorney help?